JayWalker512/PerCS-REU-2018/README.md

 These scripts have numerous dependencies.
 I'll list commands you can use on Ubuntu to install them below:

-sudo apt install python3-numpy sudo apt install python3-sklearn pip install pandas matplotlib scipy
+* sudo apt install python-tk
+* pip install pandas matplotlib scipy scikit-learn numpy

 In 'raw to sequences.py' I commented out the stuff involving weka imports because it doesn't appear to actually be used in the script.